 We are confident that, after 20 years serving the arts in the Shoalhaven, this is an opportunity for renewal, regeneration and for our community arts association to be reformed with a structure and constitution that reflects the times.

-Making Community Exhibition and People’s Choice Award
+SeeChange 2020 Making Community Exhibition

-The Making Community Exhibition presents work by members of Jervis Bay and Basin Arts Inc. – from experienced artists and makers right through to those new to creative practice who are exhibiting for the ﬁrst time.
+The Making Community Exhibition presents work by local artists and makers who were members of Jervis Bay and Basin Arts Inc. in 2020 – from experienced artists and makers right through to those new to creative practice who were exhibiting for the ﬁrst time.